 Hello and welcome there !

-I am a first year PhD Candidate at the Kavli Institute at NTNU, Trondheim, Norway.
+I am a PhD Candidate at the Kavli Institute at NTNU, Trondheim, Norway.

 I am a fellow of the Innovative Training Network No 765549 M-GATE receiving funding from the EU.